skibblenybbles/django-commando/README.md

 You should see similar results for your project.

-Now, let's look closely at the management command implementation in `devutils.management.grep`.
+Now, let's look closely at the management command implementation in `devutils.management.searchcode`.
 The definition is split up into two classes:
 `SearchCodeCommandOptions`, which inherits from `commando.management.CommandOptions` and `SearchCodeCommand`, which inherits from the `SearchCodeCommandOptions` that we defined and from